HWSec-CSIC/se-pq/README.md

 ## Demo

+It has been implemented different type of demo:
-The Demo presented in this repository is working just showing the functionality of the SE.
+- `demo`: the basic demo is working just showing the functionality of the SE.
+It will return a ✅ in case the implemented algorithm is working properly or ❌ in other case.
+- `demo-speed`: The results will show performance in term of Elapsed Time (ET) of each cryptograhic algorithm.
+- `demo-acc`: It will return the HW acceleration versus the SW implementation of the algorithms for different flavours already presented in [CRYPTO_API](https://gitlab.com/hwsec/crypto_api_sw).

 For the use type `make XXX-YYY` where `XXX` and `YYY` can be:

 | XXX                   | Meaning   |
 | ----------            | --------- |